Buying Property in the San Juans

 Internet and Cell Phone

 Many islanders use Century Link or our local firm, Rock Island for their DSL internet connection.
 Rock Island is currently installing Fiber in all the major roadways and numerous plats have arranged for their neighborhood installation.
-We still have a long way to go before fiber connectivity is throughout the islands.
-Some property owners have found LTE as an option subject to their location to the nearest tower.
-In some areas with DSL, there isn’t enough strength to stream movies from the Internet but Net Flick delivers.
+Some property owners have found LTE or Star Link as an option subject to their location.
 You should confirm that the service to the property you are considering meets your requirements.
 You can download a free app called Speed Test and run it while on the property you are viewing.

 The best cell service providers in the islands are T-Mobile and Verizon.
 Some remote locations in the islands do not have cell service.
 T-Mobile has been installing towers in the County so cell service will continue to improve under their account.